Why am I getting less quota than expected?

 You have a new Google Workspace account

-• Your domain has been billed USD 100 (or equivalent), and
+• Your domain must have incurred at least USD 100 in billing, and

-• At least 60 days have passed since your domain reached this payment threshold.
+• A minimum of 60 days must have passed since your domain met this billing milestone.

-Note: If both conditions are already met but you're still not getting your full email quota after contacting Google Support, contact them again and say this spiel:
+Note: If both conditions are already met but you are still not receiving your full email quota, please contact Google Support and provide the following information:

 📌 Learn more: Gmail sending limits in Google Workspace